byoda/byoda-python/README.md

 source tools/set_env.sh
 echo $MEMBER_ID
 ```
 You will need that member ID later on in this introduction.
 When the pod becomes a member of a service, it creates a namespace for that service so that data from different services is isolated and one service can not access the data of the other service, unless you explicitly allow it to.
-The pod has a unique member ID for each membership of a service.

-The call-graphql.py tool can be used to interact with data storage in the pod.
+Querying and sumitting data to the pod uses the [GraphQL language](https://graphql.org/).
+As the GraphQL language has a learning curve, we provide the 'call-graphql.py' tool to initially interact with data storage in the pod.
 Whenever you want to store or update data in the pod, you need to supply a JSON file to the tool so it can submit that data.
 So let's put some data about us in our pod

 ```
-cat >person.json <<EOF
+cat >~/person.json <<EOF
 {
     "given_name": "<your name>",
     "family_name": "<your family name>",